Show ContentsMcBlain History, Family Crest & Coats of Arms

 Another 60 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-United States McBlain migration to the United States +
+McBlain migration to the United States +

 Some of the Boernician-Scottish Clan families who came to North America were Loyalists who went north to Canada after the American War of Independence.
 Families on both sides of the border went on to found two of the world's great nations.
-This century, families with Scottish roots have rediscovered their heritage through highland games and clan societies.
+This century, families with Scottish roots have rediscovered their heritage through highland games and Clan societies.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name McBlain or a variant listed above:

 McBlain Settlers in United States in the 19th Century